-On-Site Evacuation and Reunification:
+On-Site Reunification:

-- The ERSEA Coordinator and the Health Coordinator will be stationed at one set of the gym double doors and the Program Assistant and Family Partnership Coordinator will take the other set of double doors. - All parents/caregivers must be prescreened before entering the building.
+- The ERSEA Coordinator and the Health Coordinator will be stationed at one set of the gym double doors and the Program Admin Assistant and Family Partnership Coordinator will take the other set of double doors. - All parents/caregivers must be prescreened before entering the building.
 If a caregiver is not known, they must show identification before entry. - Parents/Caregivers will be given instructions to locate their child's Teacher or Assistant Teacher inside the gymnasium, sign their child out on the classroom sign in/out sheet and then exit the building. - Only one adult per child shall be permitted into the building. - Every hour on the hour, each classroom Assistant Teacher will report updated attendance to the ERSEA Coordinator. - Parents of children not picked up within an hour of the "Remind" text will be contacted via phone to determine their estimated time of arrival.
-If parents can't be reached, emergency contacts will be notified until someone is reached. - Bus drivers will contact parents of children that ride the bus.
+If parents can't be reached, emergency contacts will be notified until someone is reached.

-- Assistant Teachers will contact parents of children not transported by bus. - At 2:00 pm, the buses will take all remaining bus-riders home if it is safe to do so.
+- o Bus drivers will contact parents of children that ride the bus. - o Assistant Teachers will contact parents of children not transported by bus. - At 2:00 pm, the buses will take all remaining bus-riders home if it is safe to do so.

-Off-Site Evacuation and Reunification
+Off-Site Reunification

-The ERSEA Coordinator and the Health Coordinator will be stationed at the interior double doors checking ID of caregivers as they arrive to pick up their child.
-Only one adult per child will be allowed inside.
-Other adults can wait in the arcade.

-- All parents/caregivers must be prescreened before entering.
-If a caregiver is not known, they must show identification before entry. - The Program Assistant and Manager will be on the inside of Play World with the Daily Attendance worksheet for each classroom. - Teaching staff will supervise the children on the in-door playground. - As parents arrive, staff will call the child's classroom and name over the intercom system. - A teacher from that child's classroom will bring the child to the front counter. - Parent will sign the child out on the appropriate clipboard. - Parents of children not picked up within an hour of the "Remind" text will be contacted via phone to determine their estimated time of arrival.
-If parents can't be reached, emergency contacts will be notified until someone is reached. - Bus drivers will contact parents of children that ride the bus. - Assistant Teachers will contact parents of children not transported by bus. - At 2:00 pm, the buses will take all remaining bus-riders home if it is safe to do so.
+- 1. The ERSEA Coordinator and the Health Coordinator will be stationed at exterior doors checking ID of caregivers as they arrive to pick up their child. - a.
+All parents/caregivers must be prescreened before entering.
+If a caregiver is not known, they must show identification before entry. - b.
+Only one adult per child will be allowed inside the relocation site.
+Other adults may wait outside. - 2.
+As parents arrive, the ERSEA Coordinator & Health Coordinator will call the child's classroom and name through the hand held radio. - 3.
+A staff member from that child's classroom will bring the child to the parent. - 4.
+Parent will sign the child out on the classroom's sign out sheet. - 5.
+Every hour on the hour, each classroom Assistant Teacher will report updated attendance to the ERSEA Coordinator. - 6.
+Parents of children not picked up within an hour of the "Remind" text will be contacted via phone to determine their estimated time of arrival.
+If parents can't be reached, emergency contacts will be notified until someone is reached. - a.
+Bus drivers will contact parents of children that ride the bus. - b.
+Assistant Teachers will contact parents of children not transported by bus. - 7.
+At 2:00 pm, the buses will take all remaining bus-riders home if it is safe to do so.